j3-signalroom/apache_flink-kickstarter/.blog/get-your-jar-versions-right.md

-# Apache Flink + Apache Iceberg + AWS Glue: Get Your JAR Versions Right!
+# UPDATED for Apache Flink v2.1 + Apache Iceberg v1.10 + AWS Glue: Get Your JAR Versions Right!
-If you're like me and want to work with the latest versions of Apache Flink, Apache Iceberg, and AWS Glue as your metastore, I've got some key insights to share.
-Before diving in, I want to acknowledge [Zhe Wang’s post, Catalog Iceberg Data with AWS Glue Catalog from Flink Job](https://medium.com/@zh3w4ng/catalog-iceberg-data-with-aws-glue-catalog-from-flink-job-aecffdc7bdd1), and [Matt Slalom’s response on GitHub for Apache Iceberg Issue #3044](https://github.com/apache/iceberg/issues/3044#issuecomment-1273900117) for pointing me in the right direction.
+If you're like me and want to work with the latest versions of Apache Flink, Apache Iceberg, and AWS Glue as your catalog, I've got some key insights to share.

 ![funny-dogs-cute](images/funny-dogs-cute.gif)